affinidi/affinidi-didcomm-dart/README.md

   - **Use case**: Advanced scenarios requiring layered security and sender anonymity from intermediaries.

-### Benefits of Combining Envelope Types
+### Security Features of Envelope Type Combinations

-Refer to the table below for the benefits provided by combining each envelope type.
+Refer to the table below how security features are affected by combining each envelope type.

 | Envelope Type                      | Confidentiality | Sender Authenticity | Non-repudiation | Sender Anonymity |
 |------------------------------------|-----------------|---------------------|-----------------|------------------|